helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 - Start at the head of the list.
 Check if there are other hotspots in the list that are within *Minimum Distance* and invalidate them.
 - Proceed to next valid element in the list and invalidate as above, until the end of the list or *Maximum Witnesses* are validated.

-The number of invalidated witness does not count towards the total number of witness a beacon
+The number of invalidated witness does not count towards the total number of witness to a beacon.
 ### Example map #1
 **3 hotspots in a resolution 11 hex with 7 rings**